hytechclub/web-102/Week02/IndividualInstructions.md

-# Individual Exercise - JavaScript basics
+# Individual Exercise - JavaScript Basics
-In this exercise, you will need to create a new HTML file from scratch.
+For this exercise, start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html).
 Then, follow the instructions below to build a little text-based JavaScript program.
 The program will ask the user a number of questions, and then display some information using the answers the user provides.

 ## Part 1 - Setup
-1. Add the `html` tag to your page
+1. Add the `html` element to the **index.html** file
-1. Add the `head` tag to your page (child of `html`)
+1. Add the `head` element (child of `html`)
-1. Add the `script` tag to your page (child of `head`)
+1. Add the `script` element (child of `head`)
-1. Within the script, add a statement that will show a message to the user welcoming them to your website.
+1. Within the `<script></script>`, add a statement that will show a message to the user welcoming them to your website.

-_note: a body is not required for this HTML page_
+_Note: a body is not required for this HTML page_

 ## Part 2 - Asking Questions
 For each of the questions below, show a text box to the user allowing them to answer.
 Store all of the user's answers in their own variables.
 Make sure you choose good variable names!